Employment

 QUALIFICATIONS:

-• Master’s degree in Art or an appropriate closely related field; Must have earned 18 graduate credits in Art.
+• Master's degree in Mathematics or an appropriate closely related field; Doctorate preferred.
+Must have earned 18 graduate credits of Mathematics courses.

 • Meet the SACSCOC criteria for teaching undergraduate courses.